ChandradeepC/FrogAI/README.md

 ## Setup

 Fork the repository before cloning it.
+For windows users, use WSL as Gunicorn is not supported on Windows

 1. Install Node.js
 2. Enter the vite-project directory: `cd vite-project`